 Remember Martha Campbell, Schoolgirl

 On the 50th anniversary of the murder of Martha Campbell by the Killer Kings Regiment of the British Army, Paper Trail publishes a few words from her brother, Tony, who has campaigned with the rest of her family for truth and justice for half a century.
-They will hopefully secure a new inquest soon.
+They remember Martha here and will hopefully secure a new inquest soon.

 "Martha was 13 when shot dead and I was 14 so both of us were still at school.
 She was a typical 13-year-old doing all the things 13-year-olds do.